dushimsam/deep-dive-into-algorithms/README.md

 ## Description
 Getting into data structures and algorithms can be so tough for the first time.
 You may wonder where you can start.
-I have organized basic problems you need to know to get mastery of these approaches.
+I have included some basic problems you need to know to get mastery of these approaches.
-The toughest techniques i can point out in all of the approaches is **dynammic programming**.
+The toughest technique i can point out in all of the approaches is **dynammic programming**.
-I have tried to look into this approach more further by solving it's common problems from the leetcode in daily challenges.
+I have tried to look into this approach particulary more further by solving the common problems about it from arranged from the leetcode website.
+You may find them in a series of daily challenges .

 #### Technologies
-- C++ ( The most preferrable language in the implementation of data structures and algorithms due to it's execution speed).
+- C++ (I preffered to use this language due to the size of it's community in competitive programming and it's exceptional execution speed compared to other languages such as Java and Python ).

 [Back To The Top](#read-me-template)